 Approved Certification Measures

 The UK government could apply for an adequacy decision from the European Commission certifying that it provides adequate protection for data transfers under English law.
 Currently Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and Japan are considered as having “adequate” protection.
 However, it is unlikely that such a decision would be granted if the UK:

 - Does not continue to comply with the General Data Protection Regulation (GDPR) after the Brexit Date; or

-- Changes its existing data protection laws – which are based upon a EU directive and the GDPR from the 25th of May 2018.
+- Changes its existing data protection laws – which are based upon a EU directive and the GDPR.

 In any event an adequacy decision would not be approved by the European Commission prior to the Brexit Date.